christophedc0/Dump/README.md

 ## Found an issue?

-Please, let me know by creating an issue!
+Please, let me know by creating an issue (Please add a label)!

 ## Got an update?